chrisuzuki62/me405_lab5/README.md

 # Software Design
 An overview of the software design.
 This should be brief and general, with a link to your Doxygen pages -- the pages describe the details of the software, so there's no need to repeat that here.

+Our program is written in micropython and consists of three tasks: two motor tasks and one plotter task.
+The plotter tasks runs a finite state machine, as represented by the state transition diagram............., consists of the following states: read HPGL, initialize, lifting pen up, setting pen down, and moving.
+When the program is run, the plotter task reads a section of the HPGL file up to the first semicolon.
+The first two strings of each section will determine which state the FSM will transition to next: "IN" for initialize, "PU" for lifting the pen up, "PD" for setting the pen down, etc. At their respective state, the program will carry out a function such as setting the appropriate duty cycle for the servo motor to lift the pen up.
+The FSM then checks to see if there is any coordinate data following the first two strings, the program will move the robot accordingly.
+When the robot completes all movements in the section, the FSM jumps back to the state where it reads the HPGL file for the next set of instructions.
+The two motor tasks are rather simple: it runs a proportional controller to set the motor in the desired position specified within the plotter task.
+Finally, when the program raches the end of the HPGL file, it simply enters a finish state.

 Documentation of Code: https://chrisuzuki62.github.io/me405_termproject/

 # Results